ZJULegalAI/LegalAI-Research-with-LLMs/README.md

 | Evaluation      | Dimensions           | Expanded Evaluation Objectives                                            |
 |                 | Methods              | LLM Scoring, Human-LLM, Output Reconstruction                             |

-> This schema is from our paper: *"LegalAI Research in LLM Era: Data, Method and Evaluation"*.

 ## Surveys of LegalAI with LLMs